JayP09/TragicSimpBot/README.md

 ---
 ## Description

 #### TragicSimp is a discord bot that can send memes, facts, jokes, quotes and track user stats.
-This bot has levelling system which rank user based on their commands in a channel created by Bot.
+This bot has leveling system which rank user based on their commands in a channel created by Bot.

 ---